High Calorie Foods For Hiking

 Final Takeaway

-Focus on calorie density.
-Add fats generously.
-Replace lost salt.
-Pack food you genuinely enjoy.
+Focus on calorie density, add fats generously, replace lost salt and pack food you genuinely enjoy.

 Additional FAQs